MAISY Commercial Energy Use and Hourly Loads Databases

 Database Structure Geographic/Segment Options

-• ~ 5% Samples of US Residential & Commercial Utility Customers
+• ~ 5% Samples of US Commercial Utility Customers

 • Accurately Reflects Customer Size, Energy Use, etc. Distributions